N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Conclusion

 \section{Conclusion}

-We have constructed the N-body models by two source codes for the Fornax galaxy from the previous \citep{HC15} and~\citep{H16} hydrodynamical studies and followed their numerical evolution during several dynamical times.
-We found all the models rather stable and traced the relaxation process for different parameters.
-We also found our DM start and evolving surface density parameters in agreement with the~\citet{H17} studies.
-Our models also do show agreement with the velocity dispersion data.
-The best one is for the AGAMA models.
+The main point of this paper is that we first investigate whether the dynamical non-spherical structure of Fornax dSph estimated from kinematic analysis by~\citep{H16} is stable or not.
+We have constructed the N-body models by two source codes for the Fornax galaxy from these hydrodynamical studies and followed their numerical evolution.

+Then we found that the AGAMA model with the inferred dark halo parameters demonstrates that indeed, such a system may be stable during several dynamical times.

+Both methods (NEMO and AGAMA) used in our paper give approximate realizations of stationary models.
+AGAMA is much more accurate, which is clear from the criterion of virial test.
+Moreover, AGAMA can reproduce the non-spherical self-consistent structure of Fornax as the weighted sum of orbit contributions to the galactic density even though the inferred dark halo parameters come from Jeans analysis which does not require that any distribution functions should be positive.

+We have also changed some assumptions about the stellar and DM density distributions and got the model that fits the kinematical data much better than the models found in previuos studies.
 Better DM profiles are cored profiles.
 The velocity anisotropy parameter for the stellar component also shows some correlations with the DM profile characteristics.
 The best stellar profile is the King profile.
-We choose this model in favour of the best agreement with the velocity dispersion data than with the luminosity data because the velocity dispersion observations are more precise then the luminosity ones.
-We find that the~\citet{HC15} oblate DM profile Fornax model shows better agreement with the data than the~\citet{H16} prolate one with the same stellar density profile.
-Following the~\citet{HC15} we can see two sets of parameters, one for the Full Data Sample and the other estimated from data within the half-light radius.
-The last set (within the half-light radius) is closer to the prolate DM model but the first one shows better agreement with the data than the prolate halo does.
+We choose this model in favour of the best agreement with the velocity dispersion data than with the luminosity data because the velocity dispersion observations are more precise than the luminosity ones.

+One should understand that even exactly stationary DF-based models may be dynamically or secularly unstable (there are numerous well-known stationary solutions for collisionless disk-like or ellipsoidal systems which may be unstable).
+Thus, N-body evolution is needed to test not only the deviations from the exact stationary solution but also to check the stability.
+Our results provided by falcON simulations do show that all our models are dynamically stable since they support their shapes with small oscillations for several dynamical time-scales.